 - By maintaining neutral pH, it controls the net charge of molecules which helps in proper migration and separation of the molecule.

 Further, the DNA gel electrophoresis buffer prevents DNA from DNase attack.
-It also prevents the hydrolysis of DNA molecules by providing constant liquid medium.
+It also prevents the hydrolysis of DNA molecules by providing a constant liquid medium.

 Even the liquid medium controls the temperature changes during electrophoresis.
 Higher voltage increases the temperature of the agarose gel which can denature DNA.
 This slight increase in temperature is maintained by the liquid medium of the buffer.